OneWater (ONEW)

 13. Is Now The Time To Buy OneWater?

-OneWater doesn’t pass our quality test.
-To kick things off, its revenue growth was uninspiring over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
+We see the value of companies helping consumers, but in the case of OneWater, we’re out.
+To begin with, its revenue growth was uninspiring over the last three years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cushion, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
 On top of that, its operating margins reveal poor profitability compared to other retailers.

-OneWater’s P/E ratio based on the next 12 months is 18.5x.
-This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.
+OneWater’s P/E ratio based on the next 12 months is 18.1x.
+This multiple tells us a lot of good news is priced in - we think there are better opportunities elsewhere.